bwalshe/simple_http_server/README.md

 ## Limiting the number of concurrent threads

-Instead of spawning a new thread for each connection as needed, we could spawn a fixed number of worker threads which live for the entire lifetime of our server.
+Instead of spawning a new thread for each connection as needed, we could instead spawn a fixed number of worker threads which live for the entire lifetime of our server.
 Each time a new connection comes in, we could pass it to one of these workers and let it read from the connection and send a response.
 This